 - Keep the head of the bed flat. - Bend your legs and push with them and your arms to lift your seat and move it to the desired side.
-Then move your upper body with your arms to realign yourself. - Do the maneuver for short distances at a time until you have reached the desired side. - This maneuver is similar to the back bridge exercise (demonstrated on page 44).
+Then move your upper body with your arms to realign yourself. - Do the maneuver for short distances at a time until you have reached the desired side. - This maneuver is similar to the back bridge exercise (demonstrated on page 41).

-Transfer to bed: Getting out of bed
+Transfer to bed: getting out of bed

-- Approach the edge of the bed with the back bridge exercise (page 44). - Sit up in bed with the help of your arms while keeping your legs in bed.
-Get off the bed one leg at a time while keeping your thighs supported by the mattress.
-Use your arms to help you.
+- Approach the edge of the bed with the back bridge exercise (page 41). - Lower your legs off the bed while keeping your thighs supported by the mattress.
+You can use your healthy leg - to move your leg off the bed.
+Use your arms to sit up in bed.

-- Reposition your seat perpendicular to your bed by pushing with your arms into the bed. - Extend your operated leg forward with your knee slightly bent.
-Push with your arms on the mattress and with your non-operated leg against the floor to lift yourself off the bed.
-Avoid leaning forward too much (contraindication of movement except for the anterior approach on pages 29 and 30) by keeping your shoulders as straight as possible.

-Also, put the support on your operated leg as tolerated unless your surgeon advises otherwise.
+- Extend your operated leg forward with your knee slightly bent.
+Push with your arms on the mattress and with your non-operated leg against the floor to lift yourself off the bed. - You may also use your operated leg as tolerated, unless your surgeon advises otherwise.
 If you have a restriction, it will be noted at the head of your bed during your hospital stay.
 Once you have managed to stand upright, you can use your walker to support yourself.

-Transfer to bed: lying down again
+Transfer to bed: lie down again

 - Approach the edge of the bed with your walker until the back of your knees touch the edge of the bed.
-Once both legs touch the bed, move the operated leg forward slightly. - Place your hands on the edge of the bed.
-Sit down, controlling the descent with the healthy leg and arms on the bed, avoiding leaning forward too much.
-Pull your buttocks back with the help of your arms.

-- As you move backwards, gradually turn toward the pillows to face the foot of the bed.
-Avoid specific contraindicated movements as you approach your surgery (pages 29 and 30). - Raise your legs gradually, making sure to maintain proper alignment of the operated leg.
-Use your hands or make a hook by inserting your non-operated leg under the operated leg at the ankle to help you raise the operated leg in the bed.
-If the hook is ineffective, move back as far as possible towards the center of the bed with your arms, with your back tilted backwards, so that the weight of your legs is supported by the mattress.

-Once your legs are on the bed, move the healthy leg out from under the operated leg if you used the hook.
+Once both legs touch the bed, move the operated leg forward. - Place your hands on the edge of the bed.
+Sit down, controlling the descent with the healthy leg and arms on the bed.
+Move your buttocks back with the help of your arms. - As you move back, gradually turn toward the pillows to face the foot of the bed. - Gradually raise your legs, making sure to maintain proper alignment of the operated leg.
+Use your hands or make a hook by inserting your non-operated leg under the operated leg at the ankle to help you lift the operated leg into the bed. - Once the legs are on the bed, pull the healthy leg out from under the operated leg.
 Reposition yourself in the bed, then lie on your back.
-You can move around the bed using the back bridge exercise (page 44).
+You can move around the bed using the back bridge exercise (page 41).